OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ###### Frida Bindings

-Frida can be also used from other languages which is very interesting for scripting purposes, the provided bindings include Python, C, NodeJS, and Swift.
+In order to extend the scripting experience, Frida offers bindings to programming languages such as Python, C, NodeJS, and Swift.

 Taking Python as an example, the first thing to note is that no further installation steps are required.
 Start your Python script with `import frida` and you're ready to go.
 See the following script that simply runs the previous JavaScript snippet: